Contacts

 The following documents must be submitted to the Italian Consulate to issue a tourist visa (almost similar documents will be needed for a study Visa to Italy):

-2. Original tickets or reservations.
+2. Transport tickets or its reservations.
 These can be for bus, rail, or air travel, or their confirmed reservation.
 If the applicant intends to travel in their vehicle, they must present the original and copy of the car registration certificate, international insurance policy, and driver's license.
 If the vehicle isn't owned by the applicant, a notarized power of attorney is necessary.

 3. Medical insurance policy with a copy.
 A valid medical insurance policy in the Schengen area for the first trip is mandatory, with a minimum insurance amount of at least 30,000 euros.